 Visual aids are an educator’s best friend!
 Anchor charts, maps, and diagrams are great visual aids that can help boost interest, improve memory and identification, and stimulate inquiry.

 The best kind of learning involves more than one of the five senses.
 Tap into your students’ boosted learning processes with decorations, sounds, and smells related to the material.
 You can include touch and texture by choosing items like rugs and pillows.

 9. Switch Things Up

 It is easy to forget that classroom decorations need to be changed.
-There are various things to be celebrated throughout the year, and as such, your classroom decorations should keep up with the times.
-Also, ensure to swap decorations that are no longer relevant to the material and replace them with relevant ones.
+There are various things to be celebrated throughout the year, so your classroom decorations should keep up with the times.
+Also, ensure to swap decorations no longer relevant to the material and replace them with relevant ones.